mathesar-foundation/mathesar-wiki/product/specs/2022-01-views/04-formulas.md

 # List of Formulas
 This is a list of view formulas that we should support in the alpha release of Mathesar, categorized into types.

-We will be using the tables in the [Example Schema](/en/product/specs/example-schema) to illustrate different formulas.

 ## Aggregations
 These formulas are related to aggregating related items.
 We will support finding related items up to three levels of FKs deep.